YasinEl/mzRAPP/README.md

 Benchmark” panel.
 The plots can be used in order to inspect different qualities of the data set.
 A molecule not being detected does not necessarily mean that there is no peak, but that mzRAPP was not able to validate it.
-This could happen if less than two isotopologues (full-filling strict criteria in abundance, peak shape correlation and number of points per peak) which is required for a given molecule to be kept in the given file.
+This could happen since at least two isotopolpgues, fulfilling strict criteria regarding abundance, peak shape correlation and number of points per peak are required for a give molecule to be retained in the benchmark.
 In order to get a better overview over picked peaks two csv files as well as instructions can be exported.
-Those can (but does not have to) be used in order to generate a mirror image of the benchmark data set in the free software [Skyline](https://skyline.ms/project/home/software/Skyline/begin.view).
+Those can (but do not have to) be used in order to generate a mirror image of the benchmark data set in the free software [Skyline](https://skyline.ms/project/home/software/Skyline/begin.view).

 When the benchmark is satisfactory it can be used for reliability